What is Scifist?

 Photo by Chribbe Aarnio.

-Me, the creator and writer of the blog is Janne Wass, a Finnish journalist and culture geek.
+Me, the creator and writer of the blog is Janne Wass, an award-winning Finnish journalist and culture geek.
 I work with political, current affairs and culture journalism as the editor of Ny Tid magazine in my day-time job, and the Scifist blog is a way for me to channel my love for and interest in science fiction into something substantial.

 I hope you enjoy the reviews.